bowang-lab/DeepVelo/examples/README.md

 ### Instructions:

 Most notebooks can run directly and download necessary data automatically.
-For the hindbrain data and others:
+For running python notebooks using the hindbrain data or running the R scripts:

 1. Please download the necessary files: